Potential Space: The threatened source of individual and collective creativity

-Socioanalysis is an academic journal proudly published by Group Relations Australia.
+Socioanalysis is an international journal about groups, organisations and society from the systems psychodynamic perspective.
 Its role is to provide opportunities for practitioners and scholars to connect with each other, contribute to the field of systems psychodynamics and promote new ideas and opportunities to explore themes that emerge in groups and society.

 The journal is edited by Prof Susan Long and headed by a committed editorial board and an erudite international advisory board.

 Dr Ora Bernard, Joanne Fitzgerald, Kristina Karlson, Fiona Martin, Dr John Newton and Dr Brigid Nossal,

 International Advisory Board

 Mr David Armstrong; Prof Siv Boalt Boethius, Prof Gouranga Chattopadhyay, Dr Kenneth Eisold, Emeritus Professor Yiannis Gabriel, Dr Larry Hirschhorn, Prof Paul Hoggett, Prof Emeritus Richard Holti, Dr Manfred Kets de Vries, Dr James Krantz, Prof Ajeet N. Mathur, Anton Obholzer, Dr Mannie Sher, Mr Jon Stokes, Professor Emeritus Russ Vince, Dr Simon Western and Dr Kathleen Pogue White.

 The Editorial Board is calling for papers for two volumes.

 Vol 26, February 2025